Loop space homology of a small category: -systems of functor categories

 We now restrict further to two different cases: one where $\theta\:\calc\too\cald$ is bijective on objects, and the second where $\cald$ is the category of a group.
 In each of these cases, we are able to get much more precise results about the existence of $\Omega$-resolutions.
-In both cases, for a commutative ring $\RR$, we call a group $G$ \emph{$\RR$-perfect} if $H_1(G;\RR)=0$; i.e., if $(G/[G,G])\otimes_{\Z}\RR=0$.